Die Zeiten im Deutschen – Erklärungen und Beispiele

 - Second, you use the “Konjunktiv 1” in indirect or reported speech.
 Mostly, it appears in German news reports.
 Well, this mood is not really of high importance, as you normally don’t use it in written or spoken language.
 By the way, there is no real counterpart in the English language.

-- Third, the “Konjunktiv 2” is the more popular type and can be compared the conditional mood in English language.
+- Third, the “Konjunktiv 2” is the more popular type and can be compared to the conditional mood in the English language.
 Of course, you all know that it describes things that might happen.
 And there is another similarity to the English conditional mood: You can replace the auxiliary verb “would” by a form of “werden” in German.

 - Fourth and last, the “Imperativ” is the form that expresses orders.
 Luckily, you just have to learn the second person form of a verb in present tense and you are done.